dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 You can run an Export against your production data by setting the environment variable `DBT_INCLUDE_SAVED_QUERY=TRUE`.
 This will run saved queries and any configured exports as part of your `dbt build` job.
 For example, running `dbt build sq_name` runs the equivalent of `dbt sl export --saved-query sq_name` in the dbt Cloud Job scheduler.

-When you run a build job, any saved queries downstream of the dbt models in that job will run as well.
-To make sure your Export data is up-to-date, run the Export as a downstream step (after the model).
-The steps to create an Export are:
+When you run a build job, any saved queries downstream of the dbt models in that job will also run.
+To make sure your export data is up-to-date, run the export as a downstream step (after the model).

+To create an export:

 1. Create a [deploy job](/docs/deploy/deploy-jobs) in dbt Cloud.
 2. Set the environment variable `DBT_INCLUDE_SAVED_QUERY=TRUE` in your environment to run any Export that needs to be refreshed after a model is build.